Andre-Nonaka/ResposiveWebsite/README.md

 # JavaScript-Website-
-A website created using CSS HTML JAVASCRIPT AND JQUERY!
+A website created using CSS, HTML, JAVASCRIPT, AND JQUERY!